fluid-project/old-kettle/trunk/build-scripts/README.txt

   1. ensure everything in the new directory structure that should be shipped is included

 Note: We still need to address repetition between Infusion and Engage builds: FLUID-3243

-refactor the copy war files to remove repetition.